RicardoAzuul/RicardoAzuul.github.io/README.md

 #### Skeleton

+Website visitors have come to expect certain layouts from websites.
+As such, I will a navigation bar to the top of every page, that will always remain visible, even when scrolling down.
+This navigation bar contains links to all the different pages.
-How will our information be represented, and how will the user navigate to the information and the features?
+On the left will be the logo, which when clicked upon will take the user back to the home page.

-Interface design, navigation design and information design
+The active page is indicated with a line under the navigation item.
+When hovering over navigation items, a blue line will appear under the navigation item.

+At the bottom of every page will be the same footer, with the following information: opening hours, contact details, links to the Roleplay Cafe's social media accounts (in this case links to the home pages of said social media sites) and a form to sign up for a newsletter.

+Text will also go from top to bottom, with images between pieces of text to break it up and add variation.
+Only on the menu page will the food and drinks menu appear next to each other, but only xl breakpoints and larger.

+On smaller breakpoints the flow of text will be the same, but with less white space on left and right.
+Images, embedded Youtube videos and the embedded Google Maps map will disappear on smartphone screens, to save space.

 #### Surface
 What will the finished product look like?
 What colors, typography and design elements will we use?

 1. For the color palette I wanted something that makes one think of an old bar or cafe, but with a little bit of magic injected.
 I found concept art of a bar in the Dungeons & Dragons world of Eberron, which had both: lots of dark browns, but also magical colours.
+I used [this image](https://www.artstation.com/artwork/nQXmye).

 I used EyeDropper to create these palettes: